 - Stir buttermilk mixture into flour mixture until just combined.
 Be careful not to overmix, as a few flour streaks are OK!

-- In a large skillet or electric griddle, melt 1 tablespoon of butter over medium heat.
+- In a large skillet or griddle, melt 1 tablespoon of butter over medium heat.
 Pour batter by ½ cupful into skillet and cook until edges are set and bubbles form in the center of pancakes, about 3-4 minutes.
 Flip and cook until browned, about 1 minutes.
 Repeat process with rest of butter and pancakes.

 - Serve immediately with butter and maple syrup.